netlify/cli/docs/netlify-dev.md

 ## Environment Variables

-If the current project is linked to a Netlify site (`netlify link`), enviornment variables are pulled down from production and populated in `netlify dev` server.
+If the current project is linked to a Netlify site (`netlify link`), environment variables are pulled down from production and populated in `netlify dev` server.
 This functionality requires that you're logged in (`netlify login`) and connected to the internet when running `netlify dev`.

 Netlify Dev also supports local environment variables through `.env` files.
 Netlify Dev will look in project root directory for `.env` file and will provide those variables to the spawned site generator/server and Netlify Functions.